7e's Journey to Medina Bank, Belize

 Nestled on the banks of the Deep River, Medina Bank is easy to access and offers delightful walks in the high canopy rain- forest and a hike to a waterfall.
 The village was recently founded in 1990, and the population of about 250 is mainly Kek’chi.
 Deep River is now a protected area and is still in pristine condition.

-7e Lodge Located in Medina Bank, Belize
+Lodging in Medina Bank, Belize

 All beds will have mosquito nets to protect you from mosquitoes and other small bugs.
 There is cold water to shower in and electricity to use.
 All lodging operations are coordinated by Cindy and Saul, local leaders in the Maya community of Medina Bank.

 7e's Approach to Human Security.

 In Belize, 7e focuses on Environmental and Health Issues relating to Human Security.
 Find out more about the fundamentals of our programs and how Human Security threats and impacts affect people around the world.

 Our Projects in Belize

 Our projects in Belize focus on improving health outcomes by creating a healthy physical and social environment.
 The local economic and environmental systems also benefit.
 By empowering community members to direct all initiatives and employing local skilled tradespeople to supervise work on our building projects, we seek to enable individuals, families, and communities to take greater control over their health, wellbeing and environment.